A new observable for holographic cosmology: Acknowledgements

 \section{Acknowledgements}

-We thank X. Dong, T. Hartman, J. Maldacena, S. Shenker, and especially C. Johnson for useful conversations, and M. Sasieta for comments on a previous version of the paper.
+We thank X. Dong, T. Hartman, J. Maldacena, S. Shenker, and especially C. Johnson for useful conversations, and M. Sasieta and O. Janssen for comments on previous versions of the paper.
 The work of J.C. is supported by Simons Collaboration on the Nonperturbative Bootstrap.
 S.F.R. is supported in part by STFC through grant ST/T000708/1.
 A.M. and K.N. are supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC), funding reference number SAPIN/00047.